boris-kz/CogAlg/README.md

 Any prediction has two components: what and where.
 We must have both: value of prediction = precision of what * precision of where.
-That “where” is currently neglected: statistical ML methods represent S-T dimensions with a significant lag, much more coarsely than inputs themselves.
+That “where” is currently neglected: statistical ML methods represent S-T dimensions much more coarsely than the inputs.
 Hence, precision of where (spans of and distances between patterns) is degraded, and so is predictive value of combined representations.
-There is no default degradation of positional information in my method.
+There is no such default degradation of positional information in my method.

-My core algorithm is 1D: time only.
-Our space-time is 4D, but each of these dimensions can be mapped on one level of search.
-This way, levels can select input patterns that are strong enough to justify the cost of representing additional dimension, as well as derivatives (matches and differences) in that dimension.
-Initial 4D cycle of search would compare contiguous inputs, analogously to connected-component analysis:

-level 1 compares consecutive 0D pixels within horizontal scan line, forming 1D patterns: line segments.

-level 2 compares contiguous 1D patterns between consecutive lines in a frame, forming 2D patterns: blobs.

-level 3 compares contiguous 2D patterns between incremental-depth frames, forming 3D patterns: objects.

-level 4 compares contiguous 3D patterns in temporal sequence, forming 4D patterns: processes.

-Subsequent cycles will compare 4D input patterns over increasing distance in each dimension, forming longer-range discontinuous patterns.
-These cycles can be coded as implementation shortcut, or discovered by core algorithm itself, which can adapt to inputs of any dimensionality.
-“Dimension” here is a parameter that defines external sequence and distance among inputs.
+Core algorithm is 1D: time only.
+Our space-time is 4D, and average match is presumably equal over all dimensions.
+That means patterns defined in fewer dimensions will be only slices of actual input, fundamentally limited and biased by the angle of scanning / slicing.
+Hence, initial pixel comparison should also be over 4D at once, or at least over 3D for video and 2D for still images.
+This full-D-cycle level of search is a universe-specific extension of core algorithm.

+“Dimension” here defines external sequence and distance among inputs.
 This is different from conventional clustering, which treats both external and internal parameters as dimensions.

-Average match in our space-time is presumably equal over all four dimensions.
-That means patterns defined in fewer dimensions will be fundamentally limited and biased by the angle of scanning.
-Hence, initial pixel comparison and patterns should also be over 4D at once, or at least over 2D at once for still images.
-This is a universe-specific extension of my core algorithm.

-Accordingly, my code here consists of three levels:

-- 1D: main version of 1st level core algorithm is [line_POC.py](https://github.com/boris-kz/CogAlg/blob/master/line_POC.py), which works as intended but is not very useful in our 4D world.
-- 2D: [frame_blobs.py](https://github.com/boris-kz/CogAlg/blob/master/frame_blobs.py) defines initial blobs and is currently functional.
-It will pass them to [intra_blob_draft.py](https://github.com/boris-kz/CogAlg/blob/master/frame_draft.py), currently work-in-progress, which will evaluate them for internal recursive cross-comparision.
-Combined, they will be a 2D version of 1st-level core algorithm.
-- 3D: [video_draft.py](https://github.com/boris-kz/CogAlg/blob/master/video_draft.py) for processing video: 2D + time.
-This version will hopefully be effective and scalable, but is currently less than 5% done.

-Higher levels for each will process discontinuous search among full-D patterns.
+Initial D cycle compares contiguous inputs, analogously to connected-component analysis.
+Subsequent cycles will compare full-D-terminated input patterns over increasing distance in each dimension, forming discontinuous patterns of incremental composition and range.
+Space-time dimensions can be coded as implementation shortcut, or discovered by core algorithm itself.

-Hierarchical algorithm will have two-level code:
+Final hierarchical algorithm will have two-level code:
 - 1st level algorithm: contiguous cross-comparison over full-D cycle, plus bit-filter feedback
+- recursive increment in complexity of comparison and feedback, generating higher-level algorithm to accommodate increasingly deep input patterns.

+This repository currently has three levels of code, designed for corresponding D-cycles: 1D line algorithm, 2D frame algorithm, and 3D video algorithm.
-- recursive increment in complexity of both cross-comparison and feedback, generating next-level algorithm Algorithm will be extended to add colors, audio, and text.
-Initial testing could be recognition of labeled images, but 2D is a poor representation of our 4D world, I will probably start directly with video or stereo video.
+This code will be extended to add colors, audio, text.
+Initial testing could be on recognition of labeled images, but video or stereo video should be far better, more predictive representations of our 4D world.

+For more detailed account of current development see [WIKI](https://github.com/boris-kz/CogAlg/wiki).

 Suggestions and collaboration are most welcome, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).